ecmwf/odc/docs/content/implementation/decoding-data.rst

 Span
 ^^^^

-The C++ API also provides the **Span** interface, which can be used to glimpse the values of specific columns within a **Frame**.
-This is useful when indexing data, where only certain columns might be used for the index.
+The C++ API also provides the **Span** interface.
+This can be used to determine the set of values encoded for specified columns within a **Frame**.
+This is especially useful when archiving and indexing data, where only a subset of columns are important for indexing, and it is necessary to extract their values and ensure that they are constant within each **Frame**.

-In case there is a need for it, a **Span** also supports introducing constraints that a **Frame** must have constant values in a column.
-This offers a much quicker processing, as the data does not have to be decoded first.
+**Span** is also able to enforce a constraint that a **Frame** must have constant values in specified columns, returning an error otherwise.

 .. code-block:: cpp